RMLio/RMLStreamer/README.md

  nc -lk 9000 # This will start listening for output connections at port 9000
  # This is for testing purposes, your own application needs to start listening to the input and output ports.
  ```
-Once the input and output sockets are opened by applications or by the above commands, the RML Mapping can be executed.
+Once the input and output ports are listened to by applications or by the above commands, the RML Mapping can be executed.
+The RML Framework will open the input and output sockets so it can act upon data that will be written to the input socket.
 ```
 bash run.sh -p /home/wmaroy/framework/src/main/resources/json_stream_data_mapping.ttl -s 9000
 # The -p paramater sets the mapping file location